 What's brewing at Wolf Creek Restaurant & Brewery?
-Beers like our award winning Howlin' Hefeweizen Ale and Golden Eagle Ale are some of the finely crafted ales you'll find on tap here in Santa Clarita and Calabasas, California.
+Beers like our award winning Howlin' Hefeweizen Ale and Golden Eagle Ale are some of the finely crafted ales you'll find on tap here in Santa Clarita, California.
 In addition to our fantastic beers, we're dedicated to producing great food and desserts that are all made with personal pride and hand-crafted excellence.
 We look forward to sharing a great dining experience with you soon!

 The competition officially known as the Los Angeles International Commercial Beer Competition, registered with the Beer Judge Certification Program and Brewer’s Association, boasted entries from all over the world in 75 specific style categories.
 Competition and judging were stringent resulting in categories with medals left unawarded when the threshold of excellence was not attained.
 Wolf Creek Restaurant and Brewing Co. won a Gold Medal for its Timber Wolf Red Ale in the category of wood and barrel-aged beers, a Gold Medal for its Big Bear Brown Ale in the category of American-style brown ale, and a Bronze Medal for its WolfBier in the category of French-Belgian style saison.